BY-ELECTION - NOVEMBER 20, 2019

 The municipal by-election will be held on Wednesday, September 18, 2019.
-The election will be held for the office of Mayor (1).
+The election will be held for the office of Mayor (1) and Councillor (1).
 The term will end either at the time a new Council is sworn in after the Municipal Election held on November 9, 2020 or upon resignation.

 - To vote and/or to nominate a Candidate, an elector must be at least 18 years of age on Election Day;

 - A Canadian citizen on Election Day;

 - A resident of Saskatchewan for at least 6 months on Election Day;

 - AND - (either one of the following):

 - Is a resident of the City for at least 3 months on Election Day; or

 - Is the owner of assessable land within the City for at least 3 months on Election Day

 Advance polls will be held at City Hall, 120 - 1st Street East, on Tuesday, November 5th from 9:00 a.m. to 1:00 p.m. and on Thursday, November 14th from 12:00 p.m. to 4:00 p.m.

 The City has adopted a bylaw to provide for mail-in ballots for voters who are not otherwise able to vote on Election Day.
 Any person requesting a mail-in ballot must provide proof of identity to the Returning Officer and sign a voter declaration form in order to be issued a ballot kit.
 A registry of mail-in ballot voters will be kept, and may be inspected by the Candidates or Agents while the poll is open on election day.